 This course emphasizes the study of various fields of specialized dentistry recognized by the American Dental Association.
-Provides instruction in clinical chair-side assisting and applied psychology through role playing.
-Emphasis integration and application of previous course content to operative dental procedures.
-Upon completion, students identify specialty instruments, and understand the procedures necessary to be successful in any of these various specialties and treatment modalities.
-Students learn and become familiar with the terminology pertinent to each specialty field.
+The course provides instruction in clinical chairside assisting and applied psychology through role playing.
+Students will learn integration and application of previous course content to operative dental procedures.
+Students will learn to pronounce, define, and spell key terms pertinent to each specialty field.
+Upon successful course completion, students identify specialty instruments, and understand the procedures necessary to be successful in any of these various specialties and treatment modalities